-This course is an introduction to the marketing structure as it exists and functions.
+Fall/Spring This course is an introduction to the marketing structure as it exists and functions.
 Emphasis is placed upon the manager's and consumer's influence in marketing functions.
 The product, packaging and branding, industrial and consumer products, product planning and development are also discussed.
+Credit: 3 hours - Three lecture hours per week.
+Prerequisite(s): None

-BUS 121 BASIC KEYBOARDING
+BASIC KEYBOARDING BUS 121

 This course introduces the student to data entry fundamentals, including key to diskette stations.
+Credit: 1 hour - Two lab hours per week.
+Prerequisite(s): None